ragelink/hasher/README.md

 # Hash Generator

-A Python library that generates multiple cryptographic hashes from input strings using various algorithms.
+A Python library abstraction that generates multiple cryptographic hashes from input strings using various algorithms.

 ## Supported Hash Algorithms